sagemath/trac_to_gh/Issue 8836.md

 # Issue 8836: sagenb doctest issue discovered on t2.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8836

 Original creator: was